 This is the website of the poet, novelist, critic and playwright Ali Alizadeh.

-Ali’s new book, a work of fiction titled Transactions, was published in July 2013.
-It is a cycle of interconnected stories, described by one critic as “beautifully twisted” and by another critic as an “uncompromisingly frank narrative,” “a challenging and surprising collection from a talented writer.”
+Ali’s latest book, a work of fiction titled Transactions, was published in July 2013 and has been long-listed for the Frank O’Conner International Short Story Award.
+It is a cycle of interconnected stories, described by one critic as “beautifully twisted” and by other critics as an “uncompromisingly frank narrative” and “a remarkable work.”

 Ali’s work was the subject of an ABC Radio National Poetica program in November 2013.